MarcosTulioSDLV/product-shop/README.md

 ```

 ## Database Initialization with Default Data
-For this project, default users have been created using the data.sql file.
+For this project, default users, categories and products have been created using the data.sql file.

 The default users were created with the following credentials: